supertree-toolkit/stk/doc/tutorial.rst

 :command:`stk data_overlap -g overlap_2.png -d Anomura_species.phyml`

-Using the GUI, use :menuselection:`STK Functions->Check data overlap`.
+Using the GUI, use :menuselection:`STK Functions --> Check data overlap`.
 Click :menuselection:`Check overlap` and you will get a message about insufficient overlap.
 Run it again, with graphical output and you will see the following output.